AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 2010, I learned industrial maintenance, I studied mechanics and other scientific fields, I build a street light powered by solar power and created a wind turbine from scratch.
 I spent 10 weeks internship repairing helicopters.

-2012, I did Master a Master in Business Engineering, the first year I joined a student-enterprise, learning about marketing a lot, the second year I learned international business, I spent a year in Moscow, did a marketing internship and learned Russian.
+2012, I did a Master in Business Engineering, the first year I joined a student-enterprise, learning about marketing a lot, the second year I learned international business, I spent a year in Moscow, did a marketing internship and learned Russian.
 The last year, I was studying and working as a Project Buyer of electronic components for Schneider Electric.

-2015, I came to London, I learned sales and entrepreurship, going to undreds of events, learning how to network and people skills.
+2015, I came to London, I learned sales and entrepreurship, going to hundreds of events, learning how to network and people skills.

 2016, I learned facilitation of design thinking workshops and organisation of events through a network that helps social entrepreneurs to thrive.
 Exploring the social innovation ecosystem.